cloudblog004/fantasticfoodies/content/en/posts/2605-recipe-of-super-quick-homemade-baked-chicken-breast-with-vinaigrette.md

 - "to taste Salt and pepper"
 recipeinstructions:
 - "Cut 5 chicken breasts in half"
-- "Mix breadcrumbs, parsley, garlic powder &amp; garlic salt in one bowl"
+- "Mix breadcrumbs, parsley, garlic powder & garlic salt in one bowl"
 - "Mix and whisk vinaigrette and eggs in one bowl"
 - "Cut each chicken breast in half"
 - "Dip each chicken breast in egg mix then into dry mix"